pinapelz/ytID3AutoTag/README.md

 - Create a text file (songs.txt) and list songs to download by length
 - Create a text file (blacklist.txt)
 - Include both ffmpeg.exe + yt-dlp.exe where executed
-- Files that are downloaded and tagged are moved to the downloaded folder
+- Files that are downloaded and tagged are moved to the completed folder

 ```
 Downloading Parts of a video